Ledger Config

 hook directly.
 This is also useful if you want to distribute the Fireproof React hooks through your app with a React Context.

-The main thing you'd use the top-level hook for is if you want to configure a custom database name, or pass a database instance instead of a string name.
+The main thing you'd use the top-level hook for is if you want to configure a custom ledger name, or pass a ledger instance instead of a string name.
 You can also see this option in use in the Create React App bundler workaround.

 Top-level useFireproof Example